South Bay Plastic Surgeons

 Women come to our practice in Torrance for breast augmentation revision surgery for several reasons.
 Some are disappointed in the results of a procedure performed elsewhere, and some want to remove or replace their breast implants.
 The breast revision specialists at South Bay Plastic Surgeons use advanced techniques to create beautiful results from this often challenging procedure.

-Women needing breast augmentation revision surgery are referred to our practice from physicians in Manhattan Beach, Redondo Beach, Long Beach and throughout Southern California.
+Women needing breast augmentation revision surgery are referred to our practice from physicians in Los Angeles, Manhattan Beach, Redondo Beach, Long Beach, and throughout Southern California.

 Secondary Breast Surgery Challenges

 Choosing an experienced breast revision surgery specialist is important because the operations are typically more complex than the initial breast enhancement surgeries.
 The unique challenges posed by breast revision procedures (as opposed to primary breast augmentation procedures) include:

 - The presence of scar tissue

 - An implant pocket that needs repair or resection

 Revision breast surgery may be needed after different types of cosmetic breast enhancement, including breast augmentation, breast lift, or breast reduction surgeries.
 Most patients seek revision surgery to either correct complications following breast augmentation or to make aesthetic changes — such as changing the size or type of breast implants.